 Relevant Coursework: If applicable, please include details for economics, finance, math/statistics, or other relevant coursework completed, using short answer fields in the application.

 Applicants admitted to the program will be required to provide an official signed and sealed transcript from each school attended.
 All admitted students will receive further mailing instructions after the decision deadline on where to send the materials.
 Any discrepancies between the scanned transcripts and official transcripts may result in a candidate’s rejection or a withdrawal of our offer of admission.

-A GMAT or GRE score is required of all applicants and must be taken before submitting your application.
+A valid GMAT or GRE score is required of all applicants and must be taken before submitting your application.
 Once your online application is submitted, we will not allow replacement of your test scores.
-Only tests taken after September 1, 2009, will be considered.
+Only tests taken after July 1, 2011, will be considered.
 We require that the official GMAT/GRE test scores be sent to us by the application deadline.
-We understand that sometimes it takes 1-2 weeks for the test centers to release the scores.
+We understand that sometimes it takes 1—2 weeks for the test centers to release the scores.
 Therefore, it is acceptable if we receive the scores shortly after the application deadline.